ameerhakme/amazon-bedrock-studio-demo/README.md

 curl --header "x-api-key:<your API Key Here>" https://<api-gateway-endpoint>.execute-api.us-east-1.amazonaws.com/Prod/query --data '{"query":"SELECT MAX(temperature) AS max_temp FROM iot_device_metrics WHERE device_id = 1009","database":"iot_ops_glue_db"}'
 ```

-Make sure to replace `<api-gateway-endpoint>` with the actual API Gateway endpoint URL.
+Make sure to replace `<api-gateway-endpoint>` with the actual API Gateway endpoint URL and `<your API Key Here>`  with the API key value obtained from step 6 in the deployment process.
 ## Integration with Amazon Bedrock Studio

 1. Login to your Amazon Bedrock Studio account.